 The Trust has a range of collaborations across the region including with Te Whatu Ora, PHOs, iwi providers, Te Whakaruruhau/Women’s Refuge, K’aute Pasifika and Te Whare Korowai and these organisations refer patients currently facing untimely access to surgical procedures in the public system.
 “We know these groups are at the forefront of understanding the needs in their respective communities so we are working closely with them, so together, we can enable people to access the procedures they need.”

 Ms Baker says most people in the region assume Braemar Hospital is owned by specialists but it is actually fully owned by the charitable trust.
-“We have 200 surgeons and anaesthetists who are credentialed to work at Braemar Hospital and many of them donate their time for free community surgeries such as these.
-We see many specialists who work in the public system who apply to be credentialed at Braemar Hospital specifically so they can support us in offering these free surgeries.”
+“We have 200 surgeons and anaesthetists who are credentialled to work at Braemar Hospital and many of them donate their time for free community surgeries such as these.
+We see many specialists who work in the public system who apply to be credentialled at Braemar Hospital specifically so they can support us in offering these free surgeries.”

 The Trust’s Community Surgery Programme covers other specialties, including paediatric dental, plastic, oral and general surgeries.
 The programme is aimed at people who have been declined or are facing considerable wait times for surgery in the public system, and who do not have health insurance, ACC nor the financial means to pay for private treatment.